MS-DOS and Windows command line setver command

-The setver command is an external command that is available in the below Microsoft operating systems as setver.exe.
+Setver is an external command that is available for the following Microsoft operating systems as setver.exe.

 Sets the MS-DOS version number that Windows reports to a program.